 Update on June 30, 2016:

-I’ve seen some sources stating that thirty minutes of marination will suffice for chicken wings, and that even 15 minutes will make a noticeable difference.
+I’ve seen some sources stating that thirty minutes of marination will suffice for chicken wings.
+Some say that even 15 minutes will make a noticeable difference.
 My experience shows that you need at least 4 hours of marination to see the noticeable results.
 Overnight and up to 24 hours of marination is ideal for the wings.

 However, there is a way to achieve similar results in a much shorter time.
 I got the idea from Flavorize: Great Marinades, Injections, Brines, Rubs, and Glazes, my go-to source of amazing marinades, rubs and more.
 This book is truly inspiring.
 Anyway, one of the recipes in this book suggests injecting chicken wings with an injection mixture.
 I had never thought of injecting chicken wings and was quite skeptical at first, but I tried this approach and liked it.

-I liquefied the marinade in the blender to get is as smooth as possible and injected into meat, about 1 teaspoon per drumette/wingette, using my Grill Pro Marinade Injector, then rubbed the rest of the marinade all over the wings and let them marinate in the fridge for about 20 minutes.
-Not sure about improved tenderness, the wings in this recipe come out very tender anyway, but there was a huge improvement with regard to flavor distribution inside out.
+First, I liquefied the marinade in a blender to get is as smooth as possible and injected into meat.
+I did about 1 teaspoon per drumette/wingette, using my Grill Pro Marinade Injector.
+I then rubbed the rest of the marinade all over the wings and let them marinate in the fridge for about 20 minutes.
+There was a huge improvement with regard to flavor distribution inside out.
 It was as if the wings marinated overnight or longer.
 Not bad!

 - 2 lbs chicken wings (organic or free range preferred)

 - 2 tsp kosher salt

 - 2 garlic cloves (pressed)